 The CMPA recommends sending a notice to those consultants (specialists, pharmacists, therapists, other health care professionals) whom the physician most frequently refers or shares patient care, as well as to laboratories and x-ray facilities.
 In the notice, it is useful to include the name of the contact physician replacing the physician (even if only temporarily), and/or direction on where to send a report if alternative arrangements have not been made.
-See the Colleague Notification Letter Template.
+Click here for a sample Colleague Notification letter template.